Rehab Program in Michigan

 Addiction is a disease that impacts more than 21 million Americans each year.
-Many people in the Battle Creek, Michigan area experience addiction as well.
+Many people seek help from rehabs in Michigan and across the nation each and every day.
 More than 15 million of those 21 million people are addicted to alcohol, while another 2 million are addicted to opioids like heroin, oxycodone, and fentanyl.
 Other prescription drugs, such as sleeping pills, tranquilizers, and benzodiazepines are also abused at high rates, as are illicit street drugs such as meth, crack, and cocaine.
+As a result of widespread drug and alcohol abuse, the need for effective and compassionate rehab programs is on the rise.

-Even though addiction is one of the most common diseases in the Michigan area, those who struggle with it are still frequently shamed for it by the public.
+Even though addiction is one of the most common diseases in the Michigan area, those who struggle with it are still frequently shamed for it by the public due to the stigma surrounding it.
 So, someone who is addicted to drugs or alcohol is highly likely to do whatever it takes to keep their addiction under wraps.
 Most people want to appear as though they have everything under control.
-And, while this is normal, it does nothing to help stop the behaviors associated with the disease.
+Although lying and sneaking around is normal for people with substance use disorder, it does nothing to help stop the behaviors associated with the disease.

 Symptoms of Addiction